shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 Notice that that index for "z" has changed!
-That means that all parts of your program that reference "z" are now changed and thus we can’t use the previously compiled (fast) version of this function, and have to run this logic in our interpreter.
+That means that all parts of your program that reference "z" are now changed and thus we can’t use the previously compiled (fast) version of any functions which reference "z", thus having to run all logic which references "z" on the interpreter.

 We solved this by teaching the Dart compiler how to construct order-dependent structures (there are many of these) like the Object Pool in a stable ordered